CMGGEvolution/template-vue/README.md

 [Husky](https://www.npmjs.com/package/husky) is a tool that allows us to easily wrangle Git hooks and run the scripts we want at those stages.

-There are also some alternative to `commitizen` like [commitlint](https://github.com/conventional-changelog/commitlint), etc. It's up to you to choose, remove and customize
+There are also a complementary to `commitizen` like [commitlint](https://github.com/conventional-changelog/commitlint), etc. It's up to you to choose, remove and customize

 ## Steps before starting using